laraib07/kode/README.md

 kode -a name
 ```

 8. I keep imoroving this script.
-So to update cd to kode
+So to update go to kode folder
 and
 ```bash
 git pull